codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 If you configure your CDN to serve this Heroku app as the origin then you can completely test the behaviour of the CDN.
 Wiremock gives you a programmable web server that gives you an API that allows the response to change, so it's possible to have a page return a fix value once then start returning errors.
 This provides the ability for you to test the entire of the HTTP spec should you wish to do so, but this is beyond the scope of this article.

+Typically the CDN is controlled by an infrastructure team within your organisation.
+Allowing the configuration to be test driven will allow you to use far more of the advanced features of the CDN.